Azure/azure-iot-library/configuration/README.md

 ```

 ### Setting `MONGO_URI`
 In order to utilize a `mongo` provider, the `MONGO_URI` configuration variable must be set by one of the other three providers.
+If no value is found for `MONGO_URI`, `config.initialize` will not attempt to connect to a Mongo DB.
 A good fallback is to set a default value for `MONGO_URI` in the `default` provider (passed as the `defaultValues` object to `config.initialize`).

 ### MongoDB notes
 _Setting a source._ Choosing the database, collection, and document to source for configuration variables is shown below.

-- Database: the DB to connect to should be included in the `MONGO_URI` configuration variable, _e.g._ `mongodb://localhost:27017/config_variables` connects to the `config_variables` DB on the localhost connection
+- Database: utilized DB is pulled from the `MONGO_CONFIG_DB` configuration variable; defaults to `config`
-- Collection: optional parameter to `config.initialize` method; defaults to `config`
+- Collection: the utilized collection is pulled from the `MONGO_CONFIG_COLLECTION` configuration variable; defaults to `config`
 - Document: currently, the chosen collection must contain only a single document

 _Waiting for variables._ Let's say another microservice is inserting variables into the Mongo DB in parallel to the calling of `config.initialize`.
 By specifying the `requiredKeys` argument to `config.initialize`, the method will wait until all of the keys in `requiredKeys` have been found by _any_ provider.
 For example, to wait for the `SERVICES` key to appear in the `mongo` provider (and assuming there is no `SERVICES` key in either the `file` or `env` providers), you would initialize config with `config.initialize({requiredKeys: ["SERVICES"]})`.